-See the full Posthumous, Extraordinary, and Honorary Degrees policy (http://catalog.uwlax.edu/graduate/degreerequirements/Special\Degree\Policy-2018.pdf) for UWL's specific procedures.
+See the Posthumous, Extraordinary, and Honorary Degrees Policy (https://catalog.uwlax.edu/graduate/degreerequirements/ Special\Degree\Policy\2025.pdf) for the full policy and criteria for awarding a special degree.
+Contact the Records and Registration Office at records@uwlax.edu for details on how to nominate an individual for consideration.